Share this post:

 Thankfully the essential prep can be done no matter the type of interview.
 This includes the basic set of information you must gather before an interview that can help you prepare.
 The “what, when, and where” of a job interview includes:

-Job position- The whole reason you have this upcoming interview is that you’ve applied for a position.
+Job position: The whole reason you have this upcoming interview is that you’ve applied for a position.
 Make sure you know the job description, qualifications, and type of professional the company is looking for, and that your resume is updated and reflects those needs.

-Date & time- There’s nothing worse than showing up late to an expected meeting, especially one with your potential future boss.
+Date & time: There’s nothing worse than showing up late to an expected meeting, especially one with your potential future boss.
 Confirm the time and date and be punctual.

-Location- An interview can be held in a conference room, by video, or by phone.
+Location: An interview can be held in a conference room, by video, or by phone.
 Always ask the interviewer or your recruiter where the meeting will take place.
 In fact, don’t be afraid to suggest a place or method if that’s more comfortable for you.

 Having some background information on the company you’re interviewing for can demonstrate your interest in their growth and success.
 More importantly, you can impress potential employers with information or ideas on how you personally could bring or make big changes to their business.

 Consider your physical presentation beforehand.
 Don’t debut a new hairstyle or outfit for your job interview without testing it out first.
-Prepping an outfit and overall look ahead of time will reduce the stress associated with rushing or getting ready at the last minute.
+Prepping an outfit and overall looking ahead of time will reduce the stress associated with rushing or getting ready at the last minute.
 It may even be beneficial to have an outfit on standby just in case there’s a stain you missed or an uncooperative crease.

 Make a first impression where you’re at your most comfortable, but without lacking professionalism.